 Sexuality and Gender Law Clinic

-Columbia Law School's Sexuality and Gender Law Clinic, founded in the fall of 2006, is the first law school clinic anywhere in the U.S. directed by a full-time law school faculty member and dedicated to legal and public policy issues related to gender and sexuality.
+Columbia Law School's Sexuality and Gender Law Clinic, founded in the fall of 2006, was the first law school clinic anywhere in the U.S. directed by a full-time law school faculty member and dedicated to legal and public policy issues related to gender and sexuality.

 - Public policy development